 How to Choose a Safe Sunscreen

 Non-GMO Verified means that all the ingredients are free of harmful GMOs.

-- Choose Water and Sweat Resistant beyond 80 Minutes
+Choose Water and Sweat Resistant beyond 80 Minutes

-- Choose Hypoallergenic
+Choose Hypoallergenic Sunscreen

 Research and More Information